plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 ## Introduction

 In this chapter we prove that beta reduction is _confluent_, a property also known as _Church-Rosser_.
-That is, if there is a reduction sequence from any term `L` to two different terms `M₁` and `M₂`, then there exist reduction sequences from those two terms to some common term `N`.
+That is, if there are reduction sequences from any term `L` to two different terms `M₁` and `M₂`, then there exist reduction sequences from those two terms to some common term `N`.
 In pictures: